 Our DSO Toolkit What is it?
-What do we use it for Where is it used When do we use it Flexibility Service This is a contract arranged between a DSO and a DER allowing the DSO to request DER to vary usage at a specific time (generation or demand) in response to network needs.
-We refer to these DER as Flexibility Service Providers (FSP).
-Reduce, remove or defer the need for investment Manage network outages Respond to faults and urgent operational situations Accelerating Connections Level 2, 3 & 4 Year ahead Months ahead Week ahead Day ahead Access Products Access Products allow customers to avoid delays when connecting to congested parts of the network using a range of connection options.
-They allow earlier customer connection by allowing the connected capacity to be temporarily limited by the DSO to manage network constraints.
-Accelerating Connections Level 2 & 3 Year ahead Months ahead Whole- system Market and NESO Co- ordination Customers connected to our network and particularly those who already provide Flexibility Services for our network, also respond to wholesale market signals and provide NESO Flexibility Services.
+What do we use it for Where is it used When do we use it Flexibility Service This is a contract arranged between a DSO and a DER or CER, allowing the DSO to request a variation in usage at a specific time (generation or demand) in response to network needs.
+We refer to those who do this as Flexibility Service Providers (FSP).
+Reduce, remove or defer the need for investment Manage network outages Respond to faults and urgent operational situations Accelerating Connections Level 2, 3 & 4 Year aheadMonth aheadWeek aheadDay ahead Access Products Access Products allow customers to avoid delays when connecting to congested parts of the network using a range of connection options.
+They accomodate earlier customer connection by allowing the connected capacity to be temproarily limited by the DSO to manage network constraints. ■ Accelerating Connections Level 2 & 3 Year aheadMonths ahead Wholesale Markets and NESO Co- ordination Customers connected to our network, particularly those who already provide Flexibility Services for our network, also respond to wholesale market signals and participate in NESO Balancing Services.
 Our flexibility tool kit includes coordination with these whole system by designing our Flexibility Services and operating flexibility to maximise coordination.
-Whole electricity system efficiency Managing wider GB system constraints Level 1, 2, 3 & 4 Year ahead Months ahead Week ahead Day ahead Within day Price Signals Price Signals Influence behaviour of DERs by giving them signal on when to use or produce energy.
+Whole electricity system efficiency Managing wider GB system constraints Level 1, 2, 3 & 4 Year ahead Months ahead Week ahead Day ahead Within day Price Signals Price Signals Influence behaviour of DERs by giving them a signal on when to use or produce energy.
 These signals exist as part of the Distribution Use of System (DUoS) charges.
-The red, amber, green timing signalling through DUoS aims to give clear times where there is network congestion.
-Reduce, remove or defer the need for investment Level 3 & 4 Year ahead Months ahead
+The red, amber, green timing signals through DUoS clearly show where there is network congestion.
+Reduce, remove or defer the need for investment Level 3 & 4 Year aheadMonths ahead

-How our took kit works together
+How our toolkit works together